MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/production-how-to-set-up-work-and-machine-centers.md

 4. In the **Work Centre Group** field, select the higher-level resource grouping that the work centre is organised under, if relevant.
 Choose the **New** action in the drop-down list.
 5. In the **Alternate Work Centre** field, select the work centre to use if this work centre isn't available or when demand exceeds its capacity.
 The alternate work centre is for information only, and isn't automatically included in planning processes.
 6. Select the **Blocked** field if you want to prevent the work centre from being used in any processing.
 This means that output cannot be posted for an item that is produced at the work centre.
 For more information, see [Post Production Output](production-how-to-post-output-quantity.md).
-7. In the **Direct Unit Cost** field, enter the cost of producing one unit of measurement at this work centre, excluding any other cost elements.
+7. In the **Direct Unit Cost** field, enter the cost of producing one unit of measure at this work centre, excluding any other cost elements.
 This cost is often referred to as the *direct labour rate*.
 8. In the **Indirect Cost %** field, enter the general operation costs of using the work centre as a percentage of the direct unit cost.
 This percentage amount is added to the direct cost in the calculation of the unit cost.
 9. In the **Overhead Rate** field, enter any non-operational costs, for example maintenance expenses, of the work centre as an absolute amount.

-    The **Unit Cost** field contains the calculated unit cost of producing one unit of measurement at this work centre, including all cost elements, as follows:
+    The **Unit Cost** field contains the calculated unit cost of producing one unit of measure at this work centre, including all cost elements, as follows:

     Unit Cost = Direct Unit Cost + (Direct Unit Cost x Indirect Cost %) + Overhead Rate.